Mehreen Faruqi: Federal politics

 On 25 November 2017, Faruqi defeated incumbent New South Wales Greens Senator Lee Rhiannon in a pre-selection contest for the first spot on the NSW Greens Senate ballot at the 2019 federal election.
 Rhiannon resigned her Senate position on 15 August 2018 and on the same day Faruqi was appointed to fill the vacant seat by a joint sitting of the New South Wales Parliament.
 She was sworn in on 20 August 2018, becoming the first female Muslim senator in Australian history.

 Faruqi was re-elected in the 2019 federal election, securing 8.7% of the state's vote, with a swing of 1.32 points in her favour.

-Faruqi has been a prominent critic of Section 44 of the Australian Constitution, which requires federal parliamentary candidates to renounce any foreign citizenship.
+Faruqi has been a prominent critic of section 44(i) of the Australian Constitution, which requires federal parliamentary candidates to renounce any foreign citizenship.
 She has spoken about the emotional difficulty of giving up her Pakistani citizenship to stand for Parliament, describing it as "severing off connections from my history," and has argued that such requirements restrict diversity in Australian politics.

 In Parliament, Faruqi has been a noted critic of horse racing and greyhound racing in Australia.
 In 2021, Faruqi released a Horse Racing Transition Plan on Twitter, and in 2023 proposed repurposing 'racetracks for green spaces and community facilities'.
 Faruqi has been widely criticised by figures within the racing industry for her opposition to horse and greyhound racing.

 Following the 2022 federal election, Faruqi was elected as the Deputy Leader of the Australian Greens.

 Following the death of Elizabeth II, Faruqi stated "I cannot mourn the leader of a racist empire built on stolen lives, land and wealth of colonised peoples" as she called for a republic.
 Faruqi was subject to racial abuse over the comments.
 In September 2022, Pauline Hanson tweeted that Faruqi should "piss off back to Pakistan".
 Subsequently, Faruqi decided to launch court proceedings against Hanson for "breaching section 18C of the Racial Discrimination Act 1975".
 On 1 November 2024 it was reported that Federal Court of Australia judge Angus Stewart had ruled that Hanson's tweet was an "angry personal attack", unconnected with the issues Faruqi raised, and was therefore "anti-Muslim or Islamophobic".
-Hanson was ordered to delete the tweet and was awarded costs for the entire proceedings.
+Hanson was ordered to delete the tweet and pay costs for the entire proceedings.
 Hanson said that she would appeal the decision.
+On 27 July 2026, Hanson's appeal was rejected by the Federal Court.